efdevcon/DIPs/DIPs/DIP-6-Ticket.md

 ## Implementation

 The core modules of the smart contract based ticketing system is already implemented by the same team for prior projects such as [FIFA 2018](https://alphawallet.com/for-business/case-study-tickets/) and UEFA 2020.
-The bulk of the implementation efforts for DEVCON 6 would be around integrating the existing solution with Pretix.
+The bulk of the implementation efforts for Devcon 6 would be around integrating the existing solution with Pretix.
 Ideally this should be done in collaboration with Pretix team.

 On top of that, an email attestation service for uses needs to be built.
 We (AlphaWallet) can create one such service for attendees to claim attestation #2 (explained below) at http://attestation.id, ideally to create a decentralised ecosystem of attestors for the benefit of enriching smart contract functions and reducing on-chain transactions.
 These attestations can be reused.